scratchminer/QUAC-8/README.md

-# QUAC-8 - The Quartered Analog-adding Computer
+# QUAC-8 - The QUartered Analog Computer

 This was my first foray into HTML/CSS/JS when I actually got something done (mostly).